axelvaldez/radical-companies/_posts/Posts/2022-10-03-do-we-need-groups-anymore-a-response.markdown

  </div>
  <p>The <span class="_paradigm">FIAT</span> company can pay the Convivium for the pump.
 They are happy.
 The co-owners included in the <em>Pump Convivium</em> <span class="_paradigm">BANNER</span> distribute the funds according to the RADs each person has.</p>
  <p>Alternatively, they may decide to split the Convivium revenue equally.
 Or maybe to fix it to a 50%/30%/20% split.
 These could work, too, but they smell too much like the <span class="_paradigm">FIAT</span> way of doing things.
 It is static rather than dynamic and rejects the flexibility of RADs to determine co-ownership.
 That should tell you to take a second look because you are probably are moving towards <span class="_paradigm">FIAT</span>.</p>

+ <p>BTW, &ldquo;convivium&rdquo; does not appear is a web search, but &ldquo;convivial&rdquo; does.
+The latter comes from Latin <em>con-</em>, together, and <em>vivial</em>, to live.
+It was originally associate with &ldquo;feast&rdquo;, but since the 18c it has meant for &ldquo;sociable.&rdquo;.
+In other words, it is very close to <em>company</em>, which also comes from Latin, from <em>con-</em>, together, and <em>panis</em>, bread, or &ldquo;person or persons with whom one volutarily associates.&rdquo;.
+I personally prefer <em>company</em> because 1) it is associated with work, and 2) it fits the context of doing together what cannot be done in isolation.</p>

 <h1 class="_section">RELATED</h1>
  <ul>